toutouzi/CS-Notes/note/git.md

 ---

-Git accommodates such scenarios by allowing you to specify which modifications should be included in the next snapshot through a mechanism called the “staging area”.
+> Git accommodates such scenarios by allowing you to specify which modifications should be included in the next snapshot through a mechanism called the “staging area”.
+>
+> ==The basic Git workflow :==
+>
+> 1. modify files in your working tree
+> 2. selectively stage just those changes you want to be part of your next commit, which adds *only* those changes to the staging area.
+> 3. do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

+- file has 3 states : ***modified*, *staged*, and committed**
+  - **Modified** means that you have changed the file but have not committed it to your database yet.
+  - **Staged** means that you have marked a modified file in its current version to go into your next commit snapshot.
+  - **Committed** means that the data is safely stored in your local database

 - checkout在working directory之间切换；reset从staging area回复到working directory
+  - **Working tree**: a single checkout of one version of the project.  从database中将压缩后的数据拿出，放到磁盘上
+  - **Staging area：** is a file, generally contained in your Git directory
+    - stores information about what will go into your next commit.
+  - **Git directory：** is where Git stores the metadata and object database for your project.
+    - `clone`的时候就是复制的这个，包含项目的全部内容

 ![](../src/Git/areas.png)

 #### Git command-line interface